 The most common and practical use of retroreflection technology is its application to highway safety.
 Pavement markings and road signs are two of the most important means of ensuring the safety of motorists during their travels.
 Retroreflectivity, or nighttime visibility of signs and pavement markings, is essential for efficient traffic flow, driving comfort, and highway safety in general.
 Pavement marking and road signs are visible at night because the light from headlights is reflected back into drivers’ eyes by retroreflectors embedded into the signs or road stripes.

 Determining the Visibility of a Sign or Pavement Marking

-Contrast – the ratio of luminance from the marking to luminance from its surroundings, as measured from the driver’s position.
+The ratio of luminance from the marking to luminance from its surroundings, as measured from the driver’s position.
 Contrast is much more important for overall visibility than luminance because contrast defines how clearly a target stands out from its background.
 Contrast is a better measure of marking and sign visibility than is luminance.

-Color – the color of highway marking signs are specified for different purposes.
+The color of highway marking signs are specified for different purposes.
 For example, white with black lettering is used for regulatory information such as speed and traffic flow direction; red is used for stop and wrong way signs; yellow and new fluorescent yellow are used for warning signs.
 Color can increase the perceived contrast of the sign with its surroundings.

 Our team of specialists are ready to assist with any question you have regarding our Products and Testing Services.